averissimo/da-vinci-resolve-ffmpeg/README.md

 My choice at this point for video:

 * `prores` if there is enough available space
+* `vp9` since DaVinci Resolve 17b8
 * `mpeg4` with `-qscale:v 1` for maximum quality with compression

 For audio:

+* `aac` for MP4 container and then create a separate audio file when editting videos
 * `pcm_s24le` for MOV container
 * Nothing seems compatible with MP4 container *(without crashing)*